OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

 ## Create the default files for your add-in

 The Yeoman generator runs in the directory where you want to scaffold the project.
-So, before you develop an Office Add-in, you should first create a folder for your project.
+Before you develop an Office Add-in, you should first create a folder for your project.

 In Terminal, move to the parent folder where you want to create your project.
 Then use the following commands create a new folder named  _myHelloWorldaddin_ and shift the current directory to it: